Table of Contents

 Note: There are several different HRmax formulas; however, to my knowledge none of them are exceptionally more accurate than the others and their accuracy varies by characteristics such as age.
-As discussed below it is questionable if you should rely solely on HR to determine training intensity, and thus it is not imperative to accurately determine your own HRmax.
+A recent review noted that using 220 – age has a standard deviation of 10-12 and the inaccuracy is even greater in individuals with coronary heart disease.(Franklin, 2022) As discussed below it is questionable if you should rely solely on HR to determine training intensity, and thus it is not imperative to accurately determine your own HRmax.
 For people who want to use % HRmax to determine a training pace you can use any formula to generate a rough estimate and then make changes depending on how training sessions are going (as indicated below).

 Defining intensity range

 Aerobic exercise intensity can be classified in several ways.(Jamnick, 2020) For example, one classification system involves moderate, heavy, and severe domains.
 The idea of domains is to demarcate different physiologic affects within the body.